sourabhk25/IntelligentCyberSecuritySystem/README.md

 Step 1: Install Bro-IDS on ubuntu.
 Refer "https://blog.rapid7.com/2017/06/24/how-to-install-and-configure-bro-on-ubuntu-linux/" for installation.

-Step 2: Clone "https://github.com/inigoperona/tcpdump2gureKDDCup99" project which converts traffic data into KDDCup format.
+Step 2: Follow "https://github.com/inigoperona/tcpdump2gureKDDCup99" project which converts traffic data into KDDCup format.

+Step 3: Use the CSV for training the model.

 #-----------------------------------------------------For Module 2-------------------------------------------------------------#